nduyhai/volume-insight/README.md

 ## Enhancements

-* add column hour to volume data, for faster query data by hour for daily report
+* Add column hour to volume data, for faster query data by hour for daily report
-* support paging for daily report
+* Support paging for daily report
-* support distributed scheduler for job
+* Support distributed scheduler for job